Scientist and author, Beth is also a keen home cook. She enjoys trying new recipes.

 Face Shield or Eye Mask for Those Severely Affected

 For most people a combination of a sharp knife, a cool working environment, and a kitchen extract fan, will keep onion tears at bay.
 However some choose to wear an eye mask or face shield to prevent the irritant from reaching their eyes.
-A full gas mask (see image below from the First World War) is probably a bit extreme, but there are plenty of face shields on the market that can give the desired protection.
+A full gas mask is probably a bit extreme, but there are plenty of face shields on the market that can give the desired protection.
 Although intended as a protection against coronavirus, they protect against aerosol transmission and so can offer a solution to any gaseous eye irritant.

 Some Other (Unproven) Ways to Stop Onion Crying